How to set up Mac for games [Tips from real gamers]

-Macs are loved for many things but gaming has somehow never been one of them.
+Macs are loved for many things, but gaming has somehow never been one of them.
 However, with approximately three billion active video game players globally, Apple is catching up.
-M1 and M2 that power the latest MacBooks provide great gaming performance.
+The M1, M2, and M3 that power the latest MacBooks provide great gaming performance.

-Are Macs good for gaming: benefits and limitations?
+Are MacBooks good for gaming: benefits and limitations?

 Speaking of the latter, let’s talk Steam, the world's biggest gaming platform that features games like Call of Duty, Dota, Counter-Strike, and Cult of the Lamb.
-Steam games for Mac have been available since 2010, not to mention the platform’s current selection of Mac games that’s larger than the App Store’s.
+You can download Steam games for Mac since 2010, not to mention the platform’s current selection of Mac games that’s larger than the App Store’s.

-Plus, things are changing with Macs’ game performance capabilities: with the arrival of the first M1 silicon Macs in 2020, and later M2 Pro and M2 Max chips, Macs are now fully capable of handling graphics-intensive AAA games at levels unreachable for older Intel Macs.
+Plus, things are changing with Macs’ game performance capabilities: with the arrival of the first M1 silicon Macs in 2020, and later M2 and M3 chips (2022 and 2023 respectively), Macs are now fully capable of handling graphics-intensive AAA games at levels unreachable for older Intel Macs.

 What you need for gaming on Mac